5 February 2020

 This summer the damage from bushfires has been unprecedented, with devastating effects on communities.
 It is helpful to know some safety tips and other assistance that's available for those who have been affected by bushfires.

 Many areas have been affected and there have been outages due to power lines and other infrastructure failure.
-Energy distributors are working hard to get those affected to get them back on supply, including rebuilding large sections of the network in some areas.
+Energy distributors are working hard to get those affected back on supply, including rebuilding large sections of the network in some areas.

 Energy distributors are also looking at new technology and ways to ensure replacement power poles and other assets are more fire-proof.